a-hansen/aon/README.md

 <signed-int64> ::= "J" int64
 ```
 * Signed-int5 can be identified with the bitmask 0xA0.
 The value is
-stored in the 5 lowest order bits.
+stored in the 5 lowest order bits, without a sign bit.
 * To encode: (value & 0x1F) | 0xA0
 * To decode (into 32 bit int): (read() & 0x1F) | 0xFFFFFFE0